hpi-swa/smalltalkCI/docs/COVERAGE.md

       # ...
 Checkout project, run smalltalkCI ...
       - uses: codecov/codecov-action@v1
         with:
-          # path to the LCOV file
-          # smalltalkCI will print this path, should you need to adjust it.
-          file: /home/runner/.smalltalkCI/_builds/lcov.info
           # This name should be unique to identify the build job
           name: ${{matrix.os}}-${{matrix.smalltalk}}
           # Optional: Defaults to false